 How to make it at home

 Well, it pretty much requires an espresso machine, to start.
-Basically any kind of espresso shot can be made into a macchiato, though it works best with a 2 to 1 ratio of coffee (say, 18 grams of finely ground coffee) to drink (a finished shot that weighs 36 grams).
+Basically, any kind of espresso shot can be made into a macchiato, though it works best with a 2-to-1 ratio of coffee (say, 18 grams of a fine grind) to drink (a finished shot that weighs 36 grams).

 One downside of a caffè macchiato is that it can be a little wasteful.
-Unless you're making two or more, it's really hard to put such a small amount of milk in a pitcher and get any kind of decent foam in it.
-So bite the bullet and put 3 oz of milk in as small of a pitcher as you have, and get your wand in there.
+Unless you're making two or more, it's really hard to put such a small amount of milk in a pitcher and get any kind of decent milk froth out of it.
+So bite the bullet and put 3 oz of cold milk in as small of a pitcher as you have, and get your wand in there.
 Turn it on and gently hold it at the surface of the milk to let air in for a few seconds and sink it back down to spin that milk around.

 Whether using whole, soy, oat, or even almond milk, steaming for a drink as small as a macchiato goes very quickly.
 Once done, depending on your preferred method, either scoop that milk foam onto your shot, or pour it into the center of your coffee and pull it across to try to get a heart.
 Before you know it, you'll be crafting espresso macchiatos as well as the baristas do in the coffee shop down the street!